Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Background Information of Admission Strategies Proofs of Theoretical Results

 \subsection{Proof of Theorem~\ref{thm:quota_based} in Section~\ref{main:theoretical_analysis:quota_based}}

-\begin{thm}[Quota-Based Admission Incurs Unfairness w.r.t.
-Non-URM in Poor Region] Under Assumptions~\ref{asmp:region_specific_makeup}--\ref{asmp:selective_admission_open_enrollment}, let us denote with $\eta_{\mathrm{quota}} \in \big[1, \frac{n}{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}\big]$ the weighting coefficient over the natural proportion of URM applicants in population, such that the quota for URM admissions in the selective college is $\eta_{\mathrm{quota}} \cdot (\frac{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}{n} g)$.
+\begin{thm} Under Assumptions~\ref{asmp:region_specific_makeup}--\ref{asmp:selective_admission_open_enrollment}, let us denote with $\eta_{\mathrm{quota}} \in \big[1, \frac{n}{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}\big]$ the weighting coefficient over the natural proportion of URM applicants in population, such that the quota for URM admissions in the selective college is $\eta_{\mathrm{quota}} \cdot (\frac{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}{n} g)$.
 Then, the quota-based admission strategy imposes a more competitive requirements (in terms of score threshold) for non-URM applicants from the poor region, than that for URM applicants from the rich region, unless the following condition on region-specific academic preparedness CDF's is satisfied:

 \end{thm}

 \begin{proof} Quota-based admission reserves certain number of selective admission spots for the URM group, weighted by a coefficient $\eta_{\mathrm{quota}} > 1$ over natural proportion of URM applicants, i.e., $\eta_{\mathrm{quota}} \cdot (\frac{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}{n} g)$.
 Then, the available selective admission spots for the non-URM group is $g - \eta_{\mathrm{quota}} \cdot (\frac{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}{n} g)$.